Stuyk/altv-javascript-guide/src/docs/player/scriptid.md

 # What is a scriptID?

+This is a way for us to identify another player or ourselves on client-side.

+A General Overview

-A ScriptID is unique to only the client side.
+-   A scriptID is unique to only the client side.

-ScriptID's provide us a way to modify the native behavior of a player.
+-   scriptID will provide us a way to modify the native behavior of a player.

-They are most often used in tandem with natives.
+-   They are most often used in tandem with natives.
+-   They are unique per client per player.
+    -   Do not try to share scriptID with another player.
+It will not work.

-## How to get a scriptID?
+## How to obtain it.

 Your scriptID for your player can be retrieved in this way.

 ```js
 alt.Player.local.scriptID;
 ```

+This is the equivalent of `local playerPed = PlayerPedId()` from FiveM.

 However, for individual players it depends on how you recieve their player instance.